mitranim/fpx/docs/html/partials/bool.md

 Same as ES2015's
 <a href="https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/is" target="_blank">`Object.is`</a>.
 Like `===` but considers `NaN` equal to itself.

-Used internally for primitive equality tests.
+Used internally for identity tests.
 Recommended over `===` in most practical scenarios.

 ```js
 is(1, '1')